Xinjiang Medical University

 The curriculum places a particular emphasis on medicine, management and linguistics, with the university facilitating 25 specialties for undergraduate students and 17 specialties for academic education.
-Over 50,000 students have been educated at XMU.
+Over 50,000 students have been educated at the university.
 In 2010, 13,100 students were enrolled at the university, with 5,405 people employed in teaching positions.

-XMU is at the base of Carp Hill in Northeast Ürümqi and consists of a campus that is over 3 million square feet.
+The university is at the base of Carp Hill in Northeast Ürümqi and consists of a campus that is over 3 million square feet.

 History

 Chairman Mao Zedong and Premier Zhou Enlai ordered the Ministry of Health to work with the Soviet Union Ministry of Foreign Affairs to build a new medical centre in Xinjiang city of Dihua (now the city of Ürümqi).
 The decision was based upon instructions provided by Saifuddin Azizi.

-XMU was founded by incorporating the Traditional Chinese Medicine College of Xinjiang Medical University with the Xinjiang Medical College.
+The university was founded by incorporating the Traditional Chinese Medicine College of Xinjiang Medical University with the Xinjiang Medical College.
 Before incorporation, Xinjiang Medical College was amongst 156 key projects aided by the former Soviet Union during the First Five-Year Plan and began recruiting new students in 1956.
-During its 60 years of existence, XMU has received attention from national and international leaders, including Chinese Communist Party officials and other provincial and urban figures across China.
+During its 60 years of existence, the university has received attention from national and international leaders, including Chinese Communist Party officials and other provincial and urban figures across China.